lacegiovanni17/fintech-wallet/README.md

 ## About
 * 👋 Hi, I’m Chidike Henry
-* 😎 I’m a fullstack developer
+* 😎 I’m a fullstack develope, backend is my forte
 * 💻 This is FINTECH WALLET API, which I built to allow users register, login and add funds to manage transactions.
 * 💞️ I’m looking to collaborate on JS projects
 * 📫 How to reach me chidike.henry@gmail.com